FAQs About NCHA

 13. How long does my NCHA membership last?

-NCHA memberships can be purchased for one year ($60).
+NCHA Memberships can be purchased for one year.
 One year of membership begins on January 1 and is valid through December 31 of the same year, whether it is purchased on January 1 or halfway through the year.
-Membership does not include your Amateur/Non Pro card.
+Membership includes your Amateur/Non-Pro fees, however, you must complete a Non-Pro/Amateur application in addition to the membership applications.

 14. How do I get cutting news and updates online?

-You can always access NCHA information at nchacutting.com.
+You can always access NCHA information at nchacutting.com/news .

 15. What is available to NCHA members online?

 NCHA’s web site contains a wealth of information that is available at your fingertips, any time of the day or night.
-At nchacutting.com you can find information about local affiliates, shows in your area, applications, upcoming clinics, NCHA staff, archived editions of the Chatter and more.
+At nchacutting.com you can find information about local affiliates, upcoming shows, show results, forms, NCHA Staff, the Cutting Horse Chatter and more.

 16. I moved since joining the association.
 Does NCHA need to know?

 Yes.
 Notify the NCHA Membership Department of your new address as soon as possible.
-This will help ensure quick delivery of your next Cutting Horse Chatter magazine.
+This will help ensure quick delivery of communication and your next Cutting Horse Chatter magazine.
+For the most up to date communications, be sure to have an active email on file as well.

 18. Where can I find the New Members Guide?